ahbeigi/azureml-databricks-ray/README.md

 # azureml-databricks-ray
-Sample code for article: Scaling Machine Learning Pipelines with Azure ML, Databricks, and the Ray Framework
+Sample code for article: Orchestrating Distributed ML Workloads with Azure ML, Databricks, and Ray.